aysecetin/365-days-of-coding-with-Swift/Swift/2nd-day(standard programming structure).md

 # Standard Programming Structures
-## 🤓What Is Standard Programming Structures
+## 🤓What Are Standard Programming Structures

 Are structures that are similar in all languages.